 - After data synchronization is complete, we recommend that you remove the CIDR blocks of DTS servers from the whitelists or security groups.

-- Configure the index name, the processing mode of identical index names, and the objects
+- Configure the index name, the processing mode of identical index names, and the objects to be synchronized.

-Parameter Description Index Name
+Parameter or setting Description Index Name

 - Table Name